likenneth/honest_llama/README.md

 ## TruthfulQA Evaluation

 Since we need to evaluate using TruthfulQA API, you should first export your OpenAI API key as an environment variable.
 Then install following [their instructions](https://github.com/sylinrl/TruthfulQA) to the iti environment.
-Some pip packages installed via TruthfulQA are outdated; important ones to update are datasets, transformers, openai, einops.
+Some pip packages installed via TruthfulQA are outdated; important ones to update are datasets, transformers, einops.

 Next, you need to obtain GPT-judge and GPT-info models by finetuning on the TruthfulQA dataset.
 Run finetune_gpt.ipynb using your own OpenAI API key.